UK tech experts · info@vividrepairs.co.uk

 • No paid placementsAffiliate commission doesn't change what wins.

 Modular power supplies have become the standard choice for budget-conscious PC builders who value cable management, airflow, and system efficiency.
 If you built your PC last year with a basic unit, you've likely noticed how much cleaner a modular design keeps your case.
 This 2024 update focuses on fully modular units under £150 that deliver 80+ Gold or Platinum certification, faster rail stability, and improved fan noise profiles compared to older semi-modular models.
-We've tested the latest offerings from ASUS and AeroCool to help you find genuine value without overpaying for unnecessary wattage or RGB theatre.
+This guide looks at the latest offerings from ASUS and AeroCool to help you find genuine value without overpaying for unnecessary wattage or RGB theatre.

 Quick Verdict